Symptoms and Signs

 It is also important to note that a milky discharge that is present when a woman is not breastfeeding should be checked by her doctor, although it is not linked with breast cancer.

 Let your doctor know about any nipple discharge, clear, bloody or milky.
+The most concerning discharges are bloody or clear.

 If I have some symptoms, is it likely to be cancer?

-Most often, these symptoms are not due to cancer, but any breast cancer symptom you notice should be investigated as soon as it is discovered.
+Most often, symptoms are not due to cancer, but any breast cancer symptom you notice should be investigated as soon as it is discovered.
 If you have any of these symptoms, you should tell your healthcare provider so that the problem can be diagnosed and treated.

 If I have no symptoms, should I assume I do not have cancer?